DeclanMcIntosh/monodepthV2tf/README.md

 ### Setting Up data

-Data generators have been provided but assume data is sotred in the style of the Driving Stereo dataset which can be downloaded from: https://drivingstereo-dataset.github.io/
+Data generators have been provided but assume data is stored in the style of the Driving Stereo dataset which can be downloaded from: https://drivingstereo-dataset.github.io/

-Data was split by the corresponding zipped files, loosely corresponding to continious runs, to ensure largest utalization of data and independence of train, valiadte, and test sets.
+Data was split by the corresponding zipped files, loosely corresponding to continuous runs, to ensure largest utilization of data and independence of train, validate, and test sets.

 The splits were as follows by file name: